U.S. Department of State Seal

 • The Rwanda-Democratic Republic of the Congo (DRC) border due to armed violence.

 Country Summary: On September 27, 2024, the Government of Rwanda confirmed cases of Marburg Virus Disease (MVD) in health facilities in Rwanda.
-The U.S. Centers for Disease Control and Prevention (CDC) issued a Level 3 (Reconsider Nonessential Travel) Travel Health Notice for Marburg in Rwanda.
-U.S. government personnel are asked to defer all non-essential official travel.
-Additional health screenings departing Rwanda may occur.
-Travelers should expect delays when departing Rwanda.
+On November 22, the U.S. Centers for Disease Control and Prevention (CDC) issued a Level 2 (Practice Enhanced Precautions) Travel Health Notice for Marburg in Rwanda.
+Travelers may be subject to additional health screenings entering and exiting Rwanda.

 Read the country information page for additional information on travel to Rwanda.